cyocum/irish-gen/README.md

-There is a supplemental database named [Irish Narr](https://github.com/cyocum/irish-narr) which contains some geneaological information which is extracted frm early Irish narrative sources.
+There is a supplemental database named [Irish Narr](https://github.com/cyocum/irish-narr) which contains some geneaological information which is extracted from early Irish narrative sources.
 This is sometimes useful for explicating some of the information in the genealogies and thus can be added to a triplestore to enhance IrishGen with narrative source information.

 # Utilities